Understanding Adversarial Robustness from Feature Maps of Convolutional Layers

-We argue that the robustness of a neural network mainly relies on two factors, one is the feature representation capacity of the network, and the other is its resistance to perturbations.
-Usually larger neural networks tend to have better feature representation capabilities \cite{he2016resnet,simonyan2015vgg,cao2019}, which is why most robust results are based on large network architectures \cite{gowal2020wa,madry2018pgd,wu2021wider}.
+We argue that the robustness of a neural network mainly relies on two factors: one is the model capacity to achieve high natural accuracy, and the other is its anti-perturbation ability to make consistent predictions about perturbed counterparts.
+Usually larger neural networks tend to have better model capacity~\cite{cao2019}, which is why most robust results are based on large network architectures \cite{gowal2020wa,madry2018pgd,wu2021wider}.
 However, a larger network does not necessarily mean a better anti-perturbation ability.
-On the contrary, a larger network is likely to have a larger Lipschitz constant, which in turn leads to lower resistance to perturbations \cite{huang2021wideresnetR,wu2021wider}.
-Noticeably, a peculiar phenomenon often observed in adversarial robustness literature is that when the natural accuracy of a deep learning model increases, the corresponding robustness decreases, which also indicates that the anti-perturbation ability of the network is not consistent with its feature representation capacity.
+On the contrary, a larger network is likely to have a larger Lipschitz constant (in which case it is sensitive to the imperceptible perturbations), which in turn leads to lower resistance to perturbations \cite{huang2021wideresnetR,wu2021wider}.
+Noticeably, a peculiar phenomenon often observed in adversarial robustness literature is that when the natural accuracy of a model increases, the corresponding robustness decreases, which also indicates that the anti-perturbation ability of the network is not consistent with its model capacity.

-As an important part of most DNNs, the structure of convolutional layer has a key influence on the final performance of the network.
-This paper aims to analyze the anti-perturbation ability of the network from the perspective of convolutional feature maps.
-We mainly focus on the dimensionality of the convolutional features.
-Our theoretical analysis reveals that larger convolutional features before average pooling can indeed contribute to better resistance to perturbations, but the conclusion is not true for max pooling.
-Experimental results also verify the above theoretical findings.
+As an essential component of most Convolutional Neural Netwoks (CNNs), the convolutional part has a key impact on the final performance.
+Typically, this part maps an image into convolutional feature maps and then a pooling operator (\eg, average or max pooling) is used to connect them to the subsequent classifier.
+This paper aims to analyze the anti-perturbation ability of CNNs from the perspective of convolutional feature maps.
+Our theoretical analysis reveals that average pooling in conjunction with larger convolutional feature maps helps to increase anti-perturbation ability, but the conclusion is not true for max pooling.